MValentina1611/microservice-app-example/README.md

 3. Run `vagrant up` to start and provision all virtual machines.
 4. Once deployed, you can access the services on their respective ports.

-That’s it!
-Your microservices application will be up and running in a fully virtualized environment. 🎉

 ---

 ## 🛠️ Technological Dependencies